Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity

 Finally, this theory is deeply related to the theory originally proposed by Georgi and Glashow in an attempt to unify the weak and electromagnetic interactions in high energy physics \cite{gg}.
 In fact, when we remove the complex phase in the Higgs triplet $\vPhi$ and switch off the electromagnetic U(1) gauge interaction in the Lagrangian (\ref{3lag0}), it becomes exactly the Georgi-Glashow Lagrangian.
 This shows that our theory of the spin triplet superconductors is a straightforward generalization of the Georgi-Glashow model.

-Moreover, this Georgi-Glashow Lagrangian is precisely the type of Lagrangian proposed by Zarzuela and Kim recently to describe the magnetic interaction in frustrated magnetic materials in condensed matter physics \cite{zarkim,arx25}.
-This tells that our theory of the spin triplet superconductivity is also closely related to the theory of magnetism in frustrated magnetic materials.
+Moreover, this Georgi-Glashow Lagrangian is precisely the type of Lagrangian proposed recently to describe the magnetic interaction in frustrated magnetic materials in condensed matter physics \cite{arx250,zarkim}.
+This strongly implies that our theory of the spin triplet superconductivity could also be closely related to the theory of magnetism in frustrated magnetic materials.
 It is really remarkable that an almost forgotten unrealistic theory in high energy physics has come back to describe a real non-Abelian physics in condensed matter physics.
 This point has an interesting implication in the following as we will see soon.